All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Brucellosis (Maltese fever, Gibraltar fever, Mediterranean fever, undulating fever, Bang's disease, Bruce's disease, Melitococcosis, Melitococcus) is a zoonotic infectious disease with a variety of mechanisms of the pathogen transmission characterized by fever, musculoskeletal system damage, nervous system, genital organs.
+Brucellosis (Malta fever, Gibraltar fever, Mediterranean fever, undulating fever, Bang's disease, Bruce's disease, melitococcosis, melitococcosis) is a zoonotic infectious disease with multiple mechanisms of pathogen transmission, characterized by fever, damage to the musculoskeletal system, nervous system, and genitals.

 Brucellosis is caused by Brucella sp.
-Initially, the symptoms of brucellosis include acute febrile illness with little or no local symptoms.
-Subsequently, the disease passes into the chronic phase, which is characterized by recurrence of fever, weakness, sweats and undefined pain.
-Diagnosis of brucellosis is based on a culture test (usually blood).
-Optimal treatment of brucellosis requires the appointment of two antibiotics - doxycycline or trimethoprim-sulfamethoxazole in combination with streptomycin or rifampin.
+Initial symptoms of brucellosis include an acute febrile illness with few or no local signs.
+The disease subsequently progresses to a chronic phase, which is characterized by recurrent fever, weakness, sweating, and vague pain.
+Diagnosis of brucellosis is based on culture (usually blood).
+Optimal treatment of brucellosis requires the administration of two antibiotics - doxycycline or trimethoprim-sulfamethoxazole in combination with streptomycin or rifampin.

 ICD-10 codes